storageos/tutorials/README.md

 ### Testing changes

-The best way to test scenarios is to create your own Katacoda account and link it to your Github fork.
+The best way to test tutorials is to create your own Katacoda account and link it to your Github fork.
 Once you're happy with the fork, pull request to upstream and once merged, Katacoda will automatically update.

 ## Getting help